CodingWithRand/CWR/README.md

 I always look like a newbie in coding because I don't make that many projects.
 And seems like the projects I made are not that quality as well.
 When I code, I usually look up some guides on Google as well.
 But now, since the __ChatGPT__ has come.
 I will ask it instead

-## Current Projects on this repository
+## Current Projects in this repository

 1. Web Application
 Now, I have my own website made by react.js framework and hosted by Firebase.
 I plan to store my coding tutorials, which I'm about to share on YouTube very soon.